robertwt7/rn-boilerplate/README.md

 # Boilerplate for React native project

+All you need to make an app for react native application

 This project is a template starter kit with expo.
 Have `.eslintrc.js` integrated for best practices, also have many other packages to help speed up development.

 It has a blank workspace, with a redux containing modal message that we can display anytime by calling `shoeMessage` action from Redux